How to Optimize Your App Store Product Page?

 • The promotional text displays on the app page only, underneath the screenshots but above the long description.
 Keywords used in the promotional text are not indexed by the Apple algorithm.

 This is the only field of your product page that can actually be edited without having to re-submit your app to the store.
 That being said, with every app update you submit, this field will be overwritten and return blank if no text is provided.
-Therefore, it is recommended to use this field as Apple intended it to be used, that is to promote seasonal offers and promotions, not to highlight your app’s features.
+So we recommend using this field to promote seasonal offers and promotions – not to highlight your app’s features.

-On the App Store, reviews and ratings appear both in the search results underneath the subtitle and on the app page in the information panel and underneath the long description.
+On the App Store, reviews and ratings appear under the subtitle in search results and on the app page in the information panel and under the long description.
+On Google Play, they show under the title in search results and in similar positions on the app page.

-It is clear that ratings and reviews play an important role to help users decide whether to download your app.
+• Ratings and reviews play an important role to help users decide to download your app.
 Getting an influx of positive ratings and reviews overnight is not easy, and requires a long-term strategy.
-Both Apple and Google have implemented native features to help developers request reviews or feedback from their users.
-When using these review prompts, make sure to choose the right moment and only ask users to rate your app when they are most likely to be satisfied with the experience.
+Both Apple and Google have native features to help developers request reviews or feedback from their users.
+When using these review prompts, choose the right moment and only ask users to rate your app when they are most likely to be satisfied with the experience.

-See to it that you reply to all reviews, especially negative ones.
-Not only will this increase the chances of the user coming back and changing the review score, it also shows potential customers that you listen and take their feedback into consideration.
+• Make sure you reply to all reviews, especially negative ones.
+This not only increases the chances of the user coming back and changing the review score but also shows potential customers that you listen and take their feedback into consideration.

 Review Management with GPT-4